 A child can stop breathing during a severe respiratory attack.
 If your child becomes distressed or their symptoms don’t settle, take them to your doctor or children’s hospital straight away.

-If your baby suddenly starts to cough without being unwell first, check that they are not choking.
+If your child suddenly starts to cough without being unwell first, check whether they are choking.
 This requires immediate emergency treatment.

-Smoking in the home or car increases the risk of respiratory problems in babies.
+Smoking in the home or car increases the risk of respiratory problems in children.

 There are different reasons why your child may cough or wheeze.
 Possible causes include:

-- Smoke – smoking around babies can cause them to cough and should be avoided.
+- smoke – smoking around children can cause them to cough and should be avoided

 Cough and wheezing are usually not asthma